rackerlabs/docs-dedicated-load-balancer-v3/docs/common-gs/how-to-use-curl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The cURL examples in the Rackspace API documentation use syntax supported on Mac OS® X, Linux and UNIX systems.
+The cURL examples in the Rackspace API documentation use syntax supported on Mac OS X, Linux and UNIX systems.
 Microsoft Windows does not support the same format.
 However, you can run the examples on Windows after making the following changes: